A resolution of singularities of Drinfeld compactification with an Iwahori structure: Kontsevich compactification of

-However, in general, the fiber product of $\overline{\Bun}^{K,'}_{B,x}$ and the Schubert cell $\Br^{\leq w}$ (i.e., closure of $\Br^{w}$) over $B\backslash G/B$ is not a resolution of singularities of $\overline{\Bun}_B^w$.
-If we do not make any assumption on degree and defect, then it is unknown that if the map from this fiber product to $\overline{\Bun}{}'_B$ factors through $\overline{\Bun}_B^w$.
+However, in general, the fiber product of $\overline{\Bun}^{K,'}_{B,x}$ and the Schubert {variety} $\Br^{\leq w}$ (i.e., closure of $\Br^{w}$) over $B\backslash G/B$ is not a resolution of singularities of $\overline{\Bun}_B^w$.
+If we do not make any assumption on degree and defect, then {the author does not know} if the map from this fiber product to $\overline{\Bun}{}'_B$ factors through $\overline{\Bun}_B^w$.
 Also, the fiber product is not necessarily smooth, and the boundary of the isomorphism locus is not a normal crossing divisor.
 These barriers will lead to a difficulty of studying D-modules and $\ell$-adic sheaves on $\overline{\Bun}_B^w$.

 The solution to solve these problems is to use the Bott–Samelson resolution (or, Hansen resolution, Demazure resolution).

 Let us briefly recall its definition.